 May is Foster Care Awareness Month, so I thought I’d share some ways that you can make a difference in the lives of foster kids.
 If you’re not able to be a foster parent, there’s still plenty you can do!
 Whatever season of life you are in, there are always ways to support foster families and the children in their care.
 The best part is, it’s often possible to do it without spending a lot of money or needing additional training.
-The gifts, talents, and experience you have are valuable and can easily be used to help kids in foster care.
+The gifts, talents, and experience you have are valuable and can easily be used to help children in foster care.
 Here are some ways you can use what you have to make a difference:

 Do you love to cook?

 Share your love of cooking with a foster family!
-It could be as simple as making dinner for a busy family (check with them first to find out if there are any allergies/food issues), or you could volunteer with an organization like Fresh Chefs Society to teach cooking classes to foster youth.
+It could be as simple as making dinner for a busy family (check with them first to find out if there are any allergies/food issues), or you could volunteer with an organization like Fresh Chefs Society in Austin, Texas to teach cooking classes to foster youth.
 You could also invite a young adult who has aged out of foster care to a holiday meal.
 Contact your local college to see if they have any outreach programs for students who don’t have somewhere to go during the holidays.

 Are you good with money?

 Knowing how to create a budget or balance your checkbook may be second nature to you, but many young adults that have aged out of foster care lack basic life skills like money management.
 Contact a local foster care organization and see if you could teach a class, or offer your knowledge to foster families that are in your community.